anamulislamshamim/softwrd.ai-assessment/README.md

 I tried to write unit test.
 You will find it inside /app/tests/test_main.py file.
 Since, I used moto (Async MongoDB Operation) that's why it become a little hard to write unit test now.
 Because I have not enough time to debug it and write proper test for async operation.
 But I will be able to learn in depth if I will get the opportunity.

 ***Run the Application***
-1. In local machine: Navigate to /app and run the following command: uvicorn main:app --reload
+1. In local machine: Navigate to /app and run the following command: <br>
+ a. pip install -r requirements.txt</br>
+ b. uvicorn main:app --reload </br>
 2. Using Docker: Navigate root folder where docker-compose exist and run the following command: docker-compose up --build

 ***swagger documentation:***